 Poor Growing Conditions

-The conditions in your yard may be unfavorable for grass to grow:
+Brown spots on your lawn might mean the conditions in your yard may be unfavorable for grass to grow:

 Poor Soil: Soil quality can vary in your lawn, and poor soil can occur in patches, causing brown, bare areas or moss.